 Native Health’s inHarmony HIV Circle of Care offers integrated HIV services in Maricopa County.
 We offer free HIV testing, PrEP/nPEP, Condom Distribution, HIV Care Management and Patient Navigation services. testing.
 Our test sites include our community health clinics (Central Phoenix, Maryvale, Dunlap and Mesa locations), community partner sites and special events, etc.

-Founded over 20 years ago, the McDowell Healthcare Center, owned and operated by Valleywise (formerly MIHS), provides outpatient medical care, behavioral health services, and oral health care exclusively to people living with HIV/AIDS.
+Founded over 20 years ago, the McDowell Healthcare Center, owned and operated by Valleywise (formerly MIHS), is an HIV specialty clinic and the largest provider of comprehensive and coordinated HIV-related medical care for adults in Maricopa County.
 One in every 5 people living with HIV/AIDS in Maricopa County choose to receive all or part of their healthcare at Valleywise Community Health Center – McDowell.
-Services include the only Women's Clinic in Arizona to address the healthcare needs of HIV-positive women.
-Behavioral health services include psychiatric services and mental health and substance abuse counseling by specialists in their fields.
+Services include RAPID Start, Primary Care, Dental, Lab and Behavioral Health.
+Behavioral health services include psychiatric services and mental health counseling with concentration in Cognitive Behavioral Therapy (CBT).
 Oral health services are provided by a staff of dental professionals with decades of combined experience providing dental care to HIV-positive people.
+In addition to services for PLWHA, McDowell provides services for Hep C, Transgender Care, PrEP and PrEP Navigation.
+HIV Home Test Kits are now available for delivery through Valleywise website.
 All McDowell services are offered on-site to provide for ease in coordinating appointments.
 Ably led by Medical Director Dr. Ann Khalsa, the McDowell Healthcare Center continues a 20 year tradition of providing cutting edge comprehensive healthcare in a compassionate and understanding atmosphere.
 The services offered at the Valleywise Community Health Center-McDowell are supported by the Valleywise Foundation.

 Founded in 1993, one•n•ten is a not-for-profit organization dedicated to serving and assisting lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth & young adults ages 11-24.
 We enhance their lives by providing empowering social and service programs that promote self-expression, self-acceptance, leadership development, and healthy life choices.
 At one•n•ten, we envision a world where all LGBTQ youth and young adults are embraced for who they are, actively engaged in their communities, and empowered to lead.
 Our vibrant Youth Center in the heart of the Roosevelt District in downtown Phoenix, along with our satellite locations in Flagstaff, Glendale, Mesa, Prescott, Scottsdale, and Queen Creek offering a safe space for youth and young adults to access housing & homelessness services, obtain life skills, education & workforce readiness, health & wellness services, and learn leadership development & community-building tools for success. one•n•ten regularly participates in the annual AIDS Walk and we believe in supporting the mission of Aunt Rita's Foundation through our sexual health education & testing services offered at all of our locations in Maricopa County.